-The LEV (Light Electric Vehicle) has four wheels, space for up to three people plus luggage and a 48-volt propulsion system, including a 250 to 500 watt motor, allowing for a speed up to 25 km/h.
+The LEV (Light Electric Vehicle) has four wheels, space for up to three people plus luggage and a 48-volt propulsion system, including a 250 to the 500-watt motor, allowing for a speed up to 25 km/h.

 Morten Rynning, the CityQ CEO pointed out that northern European cities cannot expect their citizens to take a bike on the many days where it is cold and rainy.
-In order to provide a reliable year-round biking experience, there has to be a guarantee that riders will remain safe and dry.
+To provide a reliable year-round biking experience, there has to be a guarantee that riders will remain safe and dry.
 As a result, the CityQ can also easily be fitted with doors if needed.
-With a width of 87 cm it is not much wider than a scooter,, and since it is classified as an e-bike, it does not even require owning a license to operate and can ride on bike paths.
+With a width of 87 cm, it is not much wider than a scooter, and since it is classified as an e-bike, it does not even require owning a license to operate and can ride on bike paths.

 – ADVERTISEMENT –